-The taskbar is displayed at the bottom of the screen, and you can see the notification area (system tray) of the taskbar in the bottom right of the screen.
-Some of the control panels and applications referred to during the course of this manual can be accessed from here.
+In many instances throughout this manual you will see an instruction to access the notification area of the task-bar.
+The notification area of the taskbar in the bottom right of the screen.
+Some of the Control Panels and applications referred to throughout the course of this manual can be accessed from here.